Kleidukos/glitchbra.in/content/post/write-a-forth-in-haskell-part-03.md

 * [Part 03](/post/write-a-forth-in-haskell-part-03/) <-

 Up until now, the execution of the interpreter was fairly straightforward.
-We could fold over a string of instructions, applying our `process` function on each token.
+We could fold over a string of instructions, applying our {{% tooltip "`process`" "process :: Stack -> Text -> Stack" %}} function on each token.

 ```Haskell
 initStack :: Stack